One thing is for sure.

 Take a trip down Main Street, and you’ll immediately be enveloped within the magical experience.

-For those of us working to create this at our events, it can be a bittersweet moment.
+For those of us working to create this on our properties, it can be a bittersweet moment.

 Two things will happen.